fortzsu/theater_reticket/README.md

 Project is: _in progress_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Testing structure nedds to be revied
+- Break down large classes into smaller ones
+- Outsource code duplications into separated classes/methods

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Validation
+- Frontend (Angular)